HecariiTuicaSiPaunii/Blog/content/wargames/Ethernaut/level04.md

 }
 ```

-We just need to call the `changeOwner()` function from a contract, since `tx.origin` does not detect the sender address if it is coming from a contract.
+We just need to call the `changeOwner()` function from a contract, since `tx.origin` does not detect the sender address if it is coming from a contract (`tx.origin` detects the address of the chain's start.
+In this case, it was my address, not the contract's, since I deployed it).
 We will use [Remix](https://remix.ethereum.org) where we can create the following contract:

 ```javascript
 pragma solidity ^0.4.18;